jayyu23/daNomNoms-monad/README.md

 All agent endpoints are prefixed with `/api/agent`

 **Note:** These endpoints require an OpenAI API key to be configured in your `.env` file as `OPEN_AI_API_KEY`.
-The agent uses GPT-4o-mini model with conversation memory support.
+The agent uses GPT-4o-mini model with conversation memory support and GPT Actions (function calling) to interact with all API endpoints.

 #### POST `/api/agent/chat`

-Chat with GPT-4o-mini agent with conversation memory.
+Chat with GPT-4o-mini agent with conversation memory and GPT Actions.

 This endpoint allows you to have a conversation with an AI agent powered by GPT-4o-mini.
-The agent maintains conversation context through thread IDs, allowing for multi-turn conversations.
+The agent maintains conversation context through thread IDs, allowing for multi-turn conversations. **Most importantly, the agent can automatically call any of the API endpoints below using GPT Actions (function calling)**, making it capable of:

+- Browsing restaurants and viewing menus
+- Getting item details
+- Building shopping carts
+- Computing cost estimates
+- Creating receipts for orders
+- Creating and tracking DoorDash deliveries

+The agent will automatically decide when to call API functions based on your requests, making it a powerful conversational interface to the entire DaNomNoms API.

 **Request Body:**
 ```json